Kod3c/BendSwim/README.md

 # Swim Lesson Appointment System v.2.3.0

+A system to help instructors and pool managers regulate and delegate swim lessons and other tasks.<br><br>
 ![Image](https://i.imgur.com/wuBuZLV.png)

-A system to help instructors and pool managers regulate and delegate swim lessons and other tasks.